 Credit Is a Long-Term Game, Don't Lose Sight of Your Progress

 If you currently have a good credit score, you're probably feeling great about it.
 And you should!
 But you should never use that as a reason to take your eye off the ball.
-As long as you have a good or excellent credit score, you'll have more options in front of you when you need to borrow.
-(And you'll have better, lower cost options.)
+As long as you have a good or excellent credit score, you'll have more options in front of you when you're looking for the best credit cards (And you'll have better, lower cost options.)

 This just doesn't refer to credit cards.
 A high credit score can help you qualify for auto loans, mortgages, and more.